harmin-parra/pytest-report-extras/docs/user_guide.rst

       body: str | bytes | dict | list[str] = None,  # The content/body of the attachment.
       source: str = None,                           # The filepath of the attachment.
       mime: str = None,                             # The attachment mime type.
-      escape_html: bool = False                     # Whether to escape HTML characters in the comment.
+      escape_html: bool = True                      # Whether to escape HTML characters in the comment.
   )

   # Type of 'body'' parameter: